• Skip to primary navigation

 Jump to Recipe·Print Recipe

 This Turkish yogurt dip for chips can be made in seconds and is simplicity itself.
-The yogurt dip is smooth, tangy and refreshing.
+The yogurt dip is smooth, tangy, and refreshing.
+It is seasoned with Turkish pantry staples: dried herbs and chili flakes, but you can easily substitute the Turkish ingredients!
+If you need a speedy snack that everyone will rave about, this is the recipe for you.

 yogurt dip for chips in a bowl this recipe

-Turns out that making it is just as easy as buying it as long as you have the right spices in your cupboard.
+Turns out that making it is just as easy as buying it, as long as you have the right spices in your cupboard.
 I actually found that the fewer types of spices I used, the more the dip tasted like the one from my memories.
-Which is weird because when you check the ingredients for the spices packet it’s as long as your arm, but hey lucky for us!
-Apparently, there is a new flavor of chips with a spice packet available in Turkey but I haven’t tasted it.
-They don’t store it at my local Turkish store.
-As they don’t import a lot of chips, I’m not surprised.
-But it’s so easy to make yogurt dip for chips at home and this copycat version is just as good so I don’t think I would go back to shop-bought anyway!
+Which is weird because when you check the ingredients for the spice packet, it’s as long as your arm, but hey, lucky for us!
+Apparently, there is a new flavor of chips with a spice packet available in Turkey nowadays, but I haven’t tasted it.
+But it’s so easy to make yogurt dip for chips at home, and this copycat version is just as good, so I don’t think I would go back to shop-bought anyway!

 ingredients for yogurt dip for chips in a mixing bowl

-I feel kind of bad calling these instructions, hence my use of quotation marks.
-All you have to do is to put all the ingredients into a medium-sized mixing bowl and whisk everything together.
+I feel weird calling these instructions since the recipe is so quick, hence my use of quotation marks.
+All you have to do is put all the ingredients into a medium-sized mixing bowl and whisk everything together.
 Your yogurt dip for chips is ready!

-Usually, the Turkish yogurt dip for chips is served with tortilla chips but you can use any chips you like!
-As long as the chips are sturdy enough to scoop up dip without breaking into dozen pieces, you’re sure to have a delicious snack!
+Usually, the Turkish yogurt dip for chips is served with tortilla chips, but you can use any chips you like!
+As long as the chips are sturdy enough to scoop up dip without breaking into a dozen pieces, you’re sure to have a delicious snack!

 Print